commerce-operations-foundation/mcp-reference-server/docs/introduction/ecosystem-benefits.md

 ## Conclusion

-The Universal Order Interchange Standard isn't just a technical specification—it's an economic catalyst that creates value throughout the commerce ecosystem.
+The Order Network eXchange Standard isn't just a technical specification—it's an economic catalyst that creates value throughout the commerce ecosystem.
 By eliminating friction and enabling innovation, it allows every participant to focus on their core competencies while benefiting from network effects.

 The winners will be those who adopt early and help shape the standard's evolution.